LuisRAnrrango/Biblioteca-Libros-React-Kruger/README.md

 ## Getting Started

-**In this repository I am going to create a page containing the development of a page that works as a Weather for Kuger Star.**
+**In this repository I am going to create a page containing the development of a page that create and view Library for Kuger Star.**

 ## Run it 🔨